Copyleft-Cloud/notes/003-Terraform/DigitalOcean-Provider.md

 ```

 ## SUCCESS!
-As you can see, we can now access our new Digital Ocean instances using our SSH Key.
+As you can see, we can now access our new DigitalOcean instances using our SSH Key.

 Hopefully this gives you a great primer into the power of using Terraform to define, configure, and provision cloud hosted infrastructure.